 Don DeWitt was very active as the NASG S-Mod module coordinator in the late 1980s to the early 1990s.
 He was instrumental in forming the S-Mod Standards.
-He has written a history of S-Mod, S Scale modules, and a comparison of S-Mod vs. S FreeMo here.
-There is also a great reference on the NASG S-Mod page here.
+The current NASG S-Mod page here.

 When I first got into S Scale most of the running I did was on S Scale Modules because there were no permanent S layouts in my area.
-I initially went to the Central Jersey S Scalers meetings.
+I initially went to the Central Jersey S Scalers meetings – now inactive.
 Their annual Fall Get Together is where I discovered S Scale in the first place in 1987.
 I really looked forward to those early meets because it was the only place I could run my then new S Scale trains.

 In the late 1980s I co-founded the South Jersey S Scalers with the intention of stirring interest in S Scale in the South Jersey area and making our own S Scale modular layout.
 I started my own 2’ x 20’ long double ended yard module with the idea that you could be at a public show and bring one train in for a rest while sending another one out without a break in the action.
 The module interest never blossomed.
 The South Jersey S Scalers became the South Jersey S Gaugers.
 They built their own Sectional Hi Rail portable layout, and are in the process of building another much larger Hi Rail portable layout.

 Much of the below information is a little outdated.
 The S-Mod electrical standards are in a slow process of being updated for DCC.
 These modules were built well before DCC and were designed for Cab Control.
 But the construction ideas are the same for the modules and legs etc.